Running can bring on a few aches when you start clocking miles more regularly, but it should never be a pain in the butt—quite literally.

 What causes pain in the butt cheek?

-Although there are many things that can contribute to pain in the right or left butt cheek, which are made up of your glute muscles Sit on a foam roller.
+Although there are many things that can contribute to pain in the right or left butt cheek, which are made up of your glute muscles Shoes & Gear.

-The piriformis is a powerful, small muscle that sits deep behind the glute and is responsible for external rotation of the hip joint.
-Next to the piriformis is the sciatic nerve.
+The piriformis is a powerful, small muscle that sits deep behind the glute and is responsible for external rotation of the hip joint when the hip is extended.
+The sciatic nerve typically passes under the piriformis, but it sometimes passes over the muscle or even through it (depending on the person).
 When the nerve gets irritated, either through repetitive activities like running or prolonged sitting, this causes a deep, dull pain.

 “The sciatic nerve is a big bundle of nerves that supplies motor and sensory function from the hips all the way down to the toes,” says Blake Dircksen, D.P.T., C.S.C.S., doctor of physical therapy and owner of Backroads Endurance Company in New York City.
 “So when the nerve is chronically compressed, you may experience symptoms all the way down the leg.”